FAQs for Companies and Investors

 What are the requirements for the OTCQX, OTCQB and OTC Pink marketplaces?

 Securities traded on OTC Link® ATS are organized into three tiered marketplaces to better inform investors of opportunities and risks.
-OTCQX is the Best Marketplace with Qualified Companies.
-Companies with securities on OTCQX must meet continuing financial and disclosure requirements and be qualified by a 3rd party professional investment bank or attorney advisor.
-OTCQB is the Venture Stage Marketplace with Current U.S. Reporting Companies.
-Companies are required to report to a US regulator such as the SEC or FDIC.
-OTC Pink is the Open Marketplace with Variable Reporting Companies and has no disclosure requirements, although companies may voluntarily provide information to investors.
+The OTCQX Best Marketplace is for established, global, and growth companies.
+OTCQX companies must meet continuing financial and disclosure requirements and be qualified by a 3rd party professional investment bank or attorney advisor.
+The OTCQB Venture Marketplace is for entrepreneurial and development stage companies that are not yet able to qualify for OTCQX.
+OTCQB companies must be current in their reporting and must undergo an annual verification and management certification process.
+The OTC Pink Open Marketplace is for broker-dealers to trade all types of securities without requiring company involvement.

 How does a company get quoted on OTCQX, OTCQB and OTC Pink?